mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 [![](assets/images/refund-flow.png)](assets/images/refund-flow.png)

 Until the refund has been captured, the client can also choose to cancel the refund.
-The diagram below showes the possible states and transitions for a refund.
+The diagram below shows the possible states and transitions for a refund.

 [![](assets/images/refund-states.png)](assets/images/refund-states.png)